 Teach English in South Korea

-The Teach in South Korea program is designed to give a high level of support to participants and prepare you for a successful experience.
+Our programs in Korea are designed to give you high level of support and prepare you for a successful experience.
 The Teach in South Korea program includes a 150-hour TEFL certification course.
 Our Teach in South Korea Basics program is identical, just without the TEFL course.
 Our programs offer generous pay and extensive benefits, including rent-free housing, subsidized health insurance, and even airfare.
 It’s a great way to earn money while you explore this fascinating country.

 The fee for the program covers: